 This is great because…well, you end up with a giant juicy tie-dye heart!
 It’s much easier than it looks, trust me!

-This works all year round, not just the 4th of July or Valentine’s day. you can use a rainbow color story to really show some colorful kind of love!
+This works all year round, not just the 4th of July or Valentine’s day.
+ANY Day is good for a tie-dye heart!
+You can use a rainbow color story to really show some colorful kind of love!
 My best tip for this one is to do a couple of shirts at a time so you can practice.
+Go beyond the shirt and tie-dye a bandanna, a nightgown, a baby onesie, ets.

 This is another wonderful project by Meghan!
 It comes out clean and crisp, perfectly light, and breezy for summer!
 This is such a gorgeous look.
 Again, as I mentioned with the above swirl-technique, you can do this tie-dye technique on a large piece of white cotton fabric, then wash, dry – and then use it on a pattern for an outfit.